Embers of Care.

 Akin, Maya and Anashe

-This painting depicts the intertwined journeys of three healthcare professionals: Akin, a physiotherapist from Nigeria; Maya, a nurse from India; and Anashe, a GP from Zimbabwe.
-Although their experiences are unique, they unite through migration, adaptation, and leadership within the NHS.
+This painting shows the journeys of three migrant healthcare professionals: Akin, a physiotherapist from Nigeria; Maya, a nurse from India; and Anashe, a GP from Zimbabwe.
+Their paths are different, but all reflect resilience, adaptation, and leadership in the NHS.

 -